WICG/navigation-api/README.md

 });
 ```

 _TODO: it feels like this should be less disruptive than a cancel-and-perform-new-navigation; it's just a tweak to the outgoing navigation.
 Using the same code as the previous example feels wrong.
-Some brainstorming needed._
+See discussion in [#5](https://github.com/WICG/app-history/issues/5)._

 #### Example: using `navigateInfo`